propan/hh-sync/README.md

  - You can run syncing in interactive mode using `--interactive` flag.
 When provided, you will be asked to confirm syncing of every workout detected to be new.

- - The untility searches new workouts only within a window of last 20 workouts.
+ - By default, the untility searches new workouts only within a window of last 20 workouts.
+You can change that behaviour by giving `--depth` option.

 ## Installation